J-Ramalho/industRial/docs/6_regression.md

 ### Contrasts {#contr.treatment}

-We saw that from the first model to the second the R-squared has slightly improved and that he obtains slightly different model coefficients.
+We saw that from the first model to the second the R-squared has slightly improved and model coefficients are slightly different.
 In R the model coefficients depend on the variable variable data type.
 To obtain equivalent results with the different type coding it is necessary to carefully set the model *contrasts*.
-Factor type coding and contrasts define different lead to different linear regression equations.
-We can see the coefficients and use them to calculate the output with a matrix multiplication  as follows:
+Lets see the contrasts for the two models established:

 ```r